walnuthq/madara-docs/docs/quickstart/use_appchain.md

   * The contract address deployed earlier.
 * Function name
   * Used value: `get`
-  * This is function name we are calling inside the example smart contract.
+  * This is the name of the function we are calling inside the example smart contract.

 The full command is: